siennabee/siennabee/README.md

 Fullstack Engineer
 ------------------

-My name is Sienna, and I'm currently studying with Springboard to be a full-stack engineer.
-I'm at the beginning of my developer journey, but I am excited to learn more and improve my skills.
+My name is Sienna, and I'm currently learning how to code in my free time.
+I'm excited to learn more about the field!

 * 🌍 | I'm based in the New York area
 * ✉️ | You can contact me at [sienna.v.bates@gmail.com](mailto:sienna.v.bates@gmail.com)